 The School offers a Dyslexia Program funded by a grant through the Reading Resource Fund of Communities Foundation of Texas.
-The program is designed to teach the multisensory teaching approach for students with dyslexia.
-The Academic Language Therapist is a licensed dyslexia therapist by the state of Texas and certified by The Alliance National Registration Exam for Multisensory Structured Language Education.
-The Academic Language Therapist is trained in behavioral and learning disabilities-differences and dyslexia assessments.
-The dyslexia intervention is not tutoring it is an explicit, direct, and multi-sensory Orton-Gillingham based daily instructional teaching approach.
-The daily curriculum follows a logical sequential, intensive plan encompassing the basic alphabetic principles of language/literacy, with constant review and repetition.
-The length of time it takes to complete the full curriculum depends on each student's individual skills and abilities.
+The program is designed to teach the multisensory teaching approach for students diagnosed with dyslexia.
+The length of time it takes to complete the full dyslexia instruction curriculum depends on the student's individual skills and abilities.
 This could range from two to five years.
-The instruction is taught to eligible students at designated times throughout the school day.
+The instruction is taught to eligible students at designated times throughout the school day and after school.